adam3us/adam3us.github.io/_posts/2017-12-25-accelerating-adoption.md

 With coordination we could also deploy scaling tech that needs network effect to have benefit rapidly - for example tech that needs wallet, payment processor and exchange deposit/withdrawal support.

-So I'd like to put this request out there for Bitcoiners, users, hodlers and people who work for Bitcoin's success, whether they are individual Bitcoiners focussed on the societal benefit of uncensorable internet money, companies providing services to users, and whether your contribution is as as a marketerer, a developer or managers/company owner or any other contributer: we're in this together.
+So I would like to put this request for a more organised approach to adoption of scaling and best practices out there for Bitcoiners, users, hodlers and people who work for Bitcoin's success, whether they are individual Bitcoiners focussed on the societal benefit of uncensorable internet money, companies providing services to users, and whether your contribution is as as a marketerer, a developer or managers/company owner or any other contributer: we're in this together.

 Particularly engineers, probably have the power to unilaterally address much of the undershoot of scale potential, even as a skunk works effort inside a company, because code does not write itself, and nothing scales if scale tech and best